tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Pi-hole LXC </h1>

+[Pi-hole](https://pi-hole.net/) is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and optionally a DHCP server.

 To create a new Proxmox Pi-hole LXC, run the following in the Proxmox Shell.

 ```yaml